The 9 best places to donate old bras in the UK (2022)

 Girl in bra next to bed

-The 9 best places to donate old bras in the UK (2022)
+The 11 best places to donate old bras in the UK (2024)

 Whether it is an ill-fitting bra, a style you decided just wasn’t for you, or an old favourite that has been worn beyond use, not many of us are strangers to the bra in our drawer that we simply don’t use.

 It is estimated that 80% of women in the UK are wearing the wrong size bra.
 Wearing ill-fitting bras can cause problems such as back and neck pain.
 As our bodies change throughout our lives, it can be a good idea to go for a bra fitting once a year.
-But what to do with your old ones?
+But what to do with old bras?

 To donate an old bra, UK ladies have some great options available to them.